-The community of Trilogy at La Quinta brings luxurious Shea Homes active adult living to the heart of the Coachella Valley.
-This 1,238-home community is loved for its finely-crafted upscale homes and world-class amenities that include two amenity centers, a full-service spa, and continuing education classes.
+The community of Trilogy at La Quinta brings luxurious active adult living to the heart of the Coachella Valley.
+This 1,238-home community is loved for its finely crafted homes and world-class amenities that include two amenity centers, a full-service spa, and continuing education classes.

 Inside the gates of this exclusive active lifestyle country club, Rancho La Quinta offers both tranquility and activity.
 Residents enjoy a graceful and carefree lifestyle with luxurious club amenities and manicured grounds with breathtaking views of the Santa Rosa Mountains.

-The Citrus Club is a charming neighborhood with a lifestyle that stands out amongst the desert communities.
-This exclusive gated enclave offers homebuyers an assortment of homes, as well as prestigious privileges to the legendary La Quinta Resort.
-It's the perfect place to call home, with shops, dining, and entertainment nearby.
+The Citrus Club is a charming neighborhood with a lifestyle that stands out among the desert communities.
+This exclusive gated enclave offers homebuyers an assortment of homes as well as prestigious privileges at the legendary La Quinta Resort.
+It’s the perfect place to call home, with shops, dining, and entertainment nearby.